Organization Of Recurrent Inhibition And Facilitation In Motor Nuclei Innervating Ankle Muscles Of The Cat

 Digital Object Identifier (DOI)

 Turkin, Vladimir V.; Monroe, Katrina S.; and Hamm, Thomas M., "Organization Of Recurrent Inhibition And Facilitation In Motor Nuclei Innervating Ankle Muscles Of The Cat" (1998).
-Neurobiology.
+Translational Neuroscience.
 92.